 Now, it’s time to taste something distinctly French.
 There’s a place on Pennsylvania Avenue that will make your tummy growl right from the entrance.
 The smells at the Central are an instant hook.

 Run by the chef Michel Richard the spot is ideal both for a light lunch and a heartwarming family dinner.
-Come taste the Sautéed Scallop, served with sweet corn and radishes or the famous Goat Cheese Caesar Salad!
+Come taste french onion soup, the Sautéed Scallop, served with sweet corn and radishes or the famous Goat Cheese Caesar Salad!
 The starters are simply clever and you are welcome to share as well.
 Everything is farm fresh and heavenly delicious!
 The organic blueberry soda they serve here is, well, you should taste it!
 Vegans will find a whole side menu, and the wine card at the Central is pretty decent too.

 Sure, the prices are high, but the food here is worth the try, especially during the Summer Restaurant Week when the menu gets significantly cheaper.